MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 The "Make Available Offline" command is called "Always available offline" on computers running Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, Windows 8, Windows 7, or Windows Vista.

-This policy setting doesn't prevent files from being automatically cached if the network share is configured for "Automatic Caching."
+This policy setting doesn't prevent files from being automatically cached if the network share is configured for "Automatic Caching".
 It only affects the display of the "Make Available Offline" command in File Explorer.

 If the "Remove 'Make Available Offline' command" policy setting is enabled, this setting has no effect.
 <!-- Pol_NoPinFiles_1-Description-End -->